wp-plugins/raspberry-weather/readme.txt

 == Description ==

-By following the tutorials on www.raspberryweather.com you can use your Raspberry Pi to create your own weather station.
+By following the tutorials on www.raspberryweather.com you can use your Raspberry Pi to create **your own weather station**.
 When the initial steps are completed, you can display the readings in a nice graph.
 It connects to the Wordpress database and draws a graph that contains temperature and humidity readings.
 The graph is customizable.